ruixing76/alta2023/src/pages/papers/index.md

 ---

-The following papers have been accepted for oral presentation at ALTA 2019.
-Poster presentations will be added soon.
+The following papers have been accepted for oral or poster presentation at ALTA 2019.